bwu62/stat240-revamp/docs/12-proportions.md

  - there must only be 2 possible outcomes (success & failure) for each trial,
  - $p$ is always the probability of the "success" category, however it's defined,
  - $x$ usually represents the actual "observed" number of successes in your sample out of $n$ trials,
- - $X$ usually represents the theoretical random variable model we choose to apply to the sample's observed $x$.
+ - $X$ usually represents the theoretical RV model we choose to apply to the sample's observed $x$.
 :::

 :::{.eg}